Shxdw007/NetSentry/README.md

 # NetSentry 🛡️

-**NetSentry** is a real-time Remote Monitoring & Management (RMM) system designed with a Cyberpunk/DedSec aesthetic.
+**NetSentry** is a real-time Remote Monitoring & Management (RMM).
 Built with **.NET 10**, it allows administrators to monitor CPU, RAM, GPU, and Storage usage of multiple remote agents instantly.

 ## 🚀 Features